Scott Farquhar Sells 7,665 Shares of Atlassian Corporation PLC (NASDAQ:TEAM) Stock

-Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of Atlassian stock in a transaction on Monday, July 7th.
-The shares were sold at an average price of $214.49, for a total transaction of $1,644,065.85.
-Following the completion of the sale, the director directly owned 459,900 shares of the company’s stock, valued at approximately $98,643,951.
-This trade represents a 1.64% decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of the stock in a transaction dated Friday, July 11th.
+The shares were sold at an average price of $192.64, for a total transaction of $1,476,585.60.
+Following the completion of the sale, the director directly owned 429,240 shares in the company, valued at approximately $82,688,793.60.
+The trade was a 1.75% decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.

 Scott Farquhar also recently made the following trade(s):